gmindlberger/Lab04_dashboarding/4_user_interface/README.md

 # 🌟 Gold Layer Weather Dashboard

-A simple Streamlit application that visualises the aggregated *Gold‑Layer* weather data stored in MinIO.
+A lightweight Streamlit application that visualises the aggregated *Gold‑Layer* weather data stored in MinIO.

 ---